robertbeal/docker-syncthing/README.md

 ## Tests

-To run the container tests, run the following:
+To run the image tests, use the following:

 ```bash
 cd tests